The What And How Of Building A Unique Brand Visual Identity

 Branding vs visual identity

-The 4 main components of a visual brand identity
+The four main components of a visual brand identity design

 Why is your visual identity important?